 In it, he poetically described the Bresse chicken as the “queen of poultry,” and the “poultry of kings.”
 Since he lived nearby, it is an easy guess that he dined like a king more than once on entrees of French Bresse chicken.

-Ultimately, it was the coming of the European railroad system that spread the the fame of Bresse poultry throughout Europe.
+Ultimately, it was the coming of the European railroad system that spread the fame of Bresse poultry throughout Europe.

 Chefs in every European capital were soon serving Chapon Bresse au Champignon to the rich and to royalty, no doubt becoming celebrities in the gourmet world.